 The heart of the structure is graced with two sitting rooms that are equivalent to space occupied by a complete house.
-The stones at their fire places glitter whenever fire is on.
-The house has an indoor 20 feet swimming pool, modern bath tubs, and well polished wooden staircases.
+The stones at their fireplaces glitter whenever the fire is on.
+The house has an indoor 20 feet swimming pool, modern bathtubs, and well-polished wooden staircases.

-"Residents refer to Kisingiri as Ku Nfudu, a Luganda refference for a sanctuary of turtles.
-This is because it once doubled as a home to three tortoises that Stanley Kisingiri came back with from Sychelles in 1945.
-He was one of the sons of Zakaliya Kisingiri."
+“Residents refer to Kisingiri as Ku Nfudu, a Luganda reference for a sanctuary of turtles.
+This is because it once doubled as a home to three tortoises that Stanley Kisingiri came back with from Seychelles in 1945.
+He was one of the sons of Zakariya Kisingiri.”
 Pastor Grace explains

 Twekobe – Lubiri Royal Palace-Kampala

 This royal palace is such a majestic asset to the kingdom from which Uganda got its name, Buganda.
 It has an architectural design that was based on Stormont House in Northern Ireland, and was built by Kabaka Sir Edward Muteesa.
 He was the first post-independence President of the country.
 It used to be his official residence until 1966 when kingship was abolished by the central Government of the day, as Presided by Apollo Milton Obote.